 Important Travel Document Information – Please Read

-Appointments are not guaranteed.
-These are subject to availability.
+Appointments are subject to availability.
 For the best chances of obtaining a Poland Visa in time for your trip you should not delay submitting your application.

 Once you have completed the online form and submitted your details, your information will be reviewed and your application will enter processing.
 First of all, any mistakes or un-clear information will be clarified or corrected to ensure no issues during your application.